 - 1 cup unsweetened soymilk or other non-dairy milk

-- 1/4 cup plain, unsweetened soy yogurt (see notes)
+- 1/4 cup plain, unsweetened vegan yogurt (optional but adds extra creaminess)

 - Cut potatoes into 2 inch pieces and place in a pot.
 You don’t have the peel them.
 Yukon gold skins are very thin and they are fine left on.
 Cover with water.
 Boil until tender.